-An administering authority can determine that payments cannot be made over a period of time where it would be impracticable.
-Additionally, an administering authority can require the member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member's own expense) before agreeing to an APC election and can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
-The administering authority might wish to have a policy on both of these matters (e.g. what payments would be impracticable and whether or not a medical will be required) and tell the employers in their Fund what the policy is.
-With regard to the policy on medicals, the administering authority might not wish to require a medical for APCs taken out to cover pension 'lost' due to leave of absence or APCs taken out to purchase small amounts of additional pension.
+The Administering Authority can determine that payments cannot be made over a period of time where it would be impracticable.
+Additionally, the Administering Authority can require the member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member's own expense) before agreeing to an APC election and can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
+The Administering Authority might wish to have a policy on both of these matters (e.g. what payments would be impracticable and whether or not a medical will be required) and tell the employers in their Fund what the policy is.
+With regard to the policy on medicals, the Administering Authority might not wish to require a medical for

+APCs taken out to cover pension 'lost' due to leave of absence or APCs taken out to purchase small amounts of additional pension.